CARTAvis/manual_source/source/image_visualization.rst

 --------------------------------------
 The render configuration widget controls how a raster image is rendered in the image viewer.
 On the top, there is a row of buttons with different clip levels plus a custom button.
 Below there is a plot showing the per-channel histogram (with logarithmic scale in y) with a bin count equal to the geometric mean of the image size (x and y).
 The two vertical red bars indicate the two clip values of a colormap.
 The green dashed line marks the mean value and the green box marks the range from mean - one standard deviation to mean + one standard deviation.
 The grey curve between the two red vertical bars shows the applied scaling function including bias and contrast parameters.

 Interaction with a chart, such as the histogram, is demonstrated in the section :ref:`mouse_interaction_with_charts`.
 On the right, there is a column of options, such as histogram type, scaling function, color map, invert color map, clip values, control parameter of a scaling function (if applicable), and bias/contrast adjustment (i.e. a 2D box with x as bias and y as contrast).
-Extra options to configure the histogram plot are placed in the render configuration settings dialogue enabled by the cog icon at the top-right corner of the render configuration widget.
+Extra options to configure the histogram plot are placed in the render configuration settings dialog enabled by the cog icon at the top-right corner of the render configuration widget.
 The histogram can be exported as a png image or a text file in tsv format.

 By default, CARTA calculates a per-channel histogram.
-When a per-cube histogram is requested, a warning message and a progress dialogue will show up.
+When a per-cube histogram is requested, a warning message and a progress dialog will show up.
 Calculating a per-cube histogram can be time-consuming for large image cubes.
-Users may cancel the request at any time by pressing the cancel button in the progress dialogue.
+Users may cancel the request at any time by pressing the cancel button in the progress dialog.
 If the image is in the HDF5 format (IDIA schema), the pre-calculated per-cube histogram will be loaded directly and displayed mostly instantly.

 .. raw:: html